-APPENDIX A - INTERFACE CABLE MATING CONNECTOR PIN-OUT
+APPENDIX A - ANTENNA CABLE MATING CONNECTOR PIN-OUT

-Refer to Figure 7 below for the pin-out of the mating connector for the female microphone (mobile radio) connector terminating the multi-conductor (antenna control) portion of the antenna interface cable.
+Refer to Figure 8 below for the pin-out of the mating connector for the female microphone (mobile radio) connector terminating the multi-conductor (antenna control) portion of the antenna interface cable set.
 This is the "Antenna Control" male chassis connector on the DF receiver/bearing processor.

-Although the current "B-series" equipment employs an 8-pin connector for this purpose, earlier DF processors (e.g., the DFP-1000/DFP-1000A, DFP-1010, DFR-1000/DFR-1000A) employ a 7-pin connector.
-Figure 7 illustrates both connector styles and pin assignments.
+Note that while the current "B-series" equipment employs an 8-pin connector for this purpose, earlier DF processors (e.g., the DFP-1000, DFP-1000A, DFP-1010, DFR-1000, and DFR-1000A) employ a 7-pin connector.
+Figure 8 illustrates both connector styles along with a pin-out list.

 As can be seen from the illustration, the pin-outs are nearly identical, with the only difference being how the ground connection is implemented.
 With the 7-pin version, the connector metal shell (body) is relied upon to provide the ground connection.
 With the 8-pin version, the added 8th pin provides the ground connection.
-The standard microphone connector termination for the DFA-1310B1 interface cable is the 8-pin version, although users with earlier DF processors can purchase the RDF Products DCA-087 Cable Adaptor.
+The standard microphone connector termination for the DFA-1405B1 control cable is the 8-pin version, although users with earlier DF processors can purchase the RDF Products DCA-087 Cable Adaptor.

-Figure 7 - Interface Cable Mating Connector Pin-Outs
+Figure 8 - Control Cable Mating Connector Pin-Outs